The-Fireplace/ev-tracker/README.md

 The tracker file is stored as JSON and is fairly trivial to include in other projects, or directly using Javascript.

-## Issues, Contact etc.
+## Issues, Contact, etc.
 `ev-tracker` was hacked together very quickly to provide a fairly minimal set of functionality for my own personal needs.
-If you use this and have any issues then please let me know.

-If you'd like to contribute or provide feedback, then [github](https://github.com/mathewbyrne/ev-tracker) is the best place to do that.
+If you'd like to contribute or provide feedback, then [github](https://github.com/The-Fireplace/ev-tracker) is the best place to do that.